kareemkhalidi/Portfolio/LLMArticleGenerator/README.txt

-NFL Article Generator Corrective Retrieval Augmented Generate
+Article Generator Corrective Retrieval Augmented Generate

-Corrective-RAG made up of various large language models for generating accurate, high quality articles about the National Football League.
+Corrective-RAG made up of various large language models for generating accurate, high quality articles.
+Trained on data from the Seattle Seahawks NFL team.

 To add documents to the vectorstore for usage in the article:
     - use the ingest_urls.py script